alexpereyra/beast_mode_videolyzer/README.md

 Inspired by Next Gen Stats, I thought it was pretty sweet to be able to provide a new dimension of statistical information that could help identify areas and progress efficiently.

 [![Watch the video](https://img.youtube.com/vi/RXs6G9YBo3c/maxresdefault.jpg)](https://www.youtube.com/watch?v=RXs6G9YBo3c)

+# step one

+- I will be leveraging Amazon Rekognition to see what kind of information I can get with it.